isindir/git-get/README.md

   specifying `altname: my-git-get` will clone repository into directory `my-git-get`
 * `symlinks` is an optional list of paths to create symlinks to this clones repository.
 If such a file already exists (symlink, directory or regular file) - nothing will be done

+## Other `git-get` operations

+`git-get` can also generate configuration file from repositories in git provider or mirror repositories specified by `Gitfile` to a chosen git provider.
+For the clone/fetch operations on git repositories ssh keys must be used.
+For creating target repositories in git provider (during mirror operation) or for fetching the list of available repositories in git provider - user API keys are used. `git-get` allows shallow clone of the repositories, which is suitable for use in CI/CD.

 # Command line options